Updated in January 2023.

 - Provides a 1% one-time retention incentive (from American Rescue Plan Act funds) for new full-time employees hired between July 1 and Sept.
 9, 2022.
 This incentive is available to ranks of Major and below.

 - Supports a shift differential incentive of 2.5% beginning Jan.
 7, 2023.
-This incentive will be available to employees in job assignments with multiple shifts, or who are permanently assigned to either second or third shifts.
+This incentive will be available for permanent, regularly scheduled work on the second, third and fourth shifts.

 - Enhances the education incentive so there is no up-front cost for employees to receive an associate’s degree from Central Piedmont Community College.